hhandika/segul/README.md

 2. Relaxed phylip
 3. Fasta

-The program support all formats in interleaved and sequential.
+The program support all formats in interleave and sequential.

 It is now in active development.
 Our goal is to provide as many functionalities possible for alignment manipulation tasks.